Nevra Serezli: Early life and marriage

 Nevra Serezli was born in 1944, in Ankara, Turkey.
 Her father, Mehmet Abdülkadir Süreyya Şirvan, was a businessman.
-Her paternal grandfather was from Shirvan, Azerbaijan.
+Her paternal grandfather was from Şirvan, Azerbaijan.
 Her mother, Ulya Şirvan, was an ethnic Circassian.
 Before she turned one year old, her parents moved from Ankara to the yalı of her mother's family in Bebek, Istanbul.
 Nevra Serezli spent a vast majority of her childhood in Istanbul where she attended the American College for Girls.
 She lived in the neighbourhoods of Bebek, Arnavutköy, Teşvikiye and Kavacık, respectively.
 Nevra Serezli has a younger sister.

 On 7 March 1968, she married the eminent actor and director Metin Serezli, whom she had met in 1966 and got engaged to in 1967.
 The couple had two sons, Murat and Selim, and two grandchildren.
 Metin Serezli died of lung cancer on 10 March 2013.
 He was buried at the Zincirlikuyu Cemetery following a religious funeral held at the Teşvikiye Mosque two days later.